Test Detail

 If your reports suggest high PSA levels, your doctor may prescribe additional tests before considering a prostate biopsy.
 These tests include digital rectal examination (DRE), PSA velocity (indicating the rate at which PSA increases over time), PSA density (indicating the PSA per volume of the prostate), PSA-based markers (like Prostate Health Index, 4K score), urinary markers, and magnetic resonance imaging (MRI) of the prostate.

-Q. What factors can affect the results of a PSA Profile?
+Q. What factors can affect the results of the PSA Profile?

 Several factors, such as age, vigorous exercises or physical activities before testing, prostate gland size, prostate inflammation due to injury or infection (such as urinary tract infection or UTI), and ejaculation or sexual intercourse (anal sex or prostate stimulation) within 48 hrs of examination can affect the PSA Profile results.
 A few procedures like direct prostate examination, chemotherapy, prostate biopsy, cystoscopy (a procedure where an endoscope is inserted through the urethra to examine the urinary bladder), and urinary catheter insertion may also affect your test results.
 Additionally, taking certain medicines like finasteride, dutasteride, painkillers, etc., can also influence the results.